Nelson Emerson: Playing career

+While playing with the Jets, Emerson scored a controversial overtime goal using his hand.
+In an October 16, 1993 game against the Chicago Blackhawks, with the game tied 0–0 in overtime, the Jets dumped the puck into the Blackhawks zone, prompting Chicago netminder Ed Belfour to skate behind the goal to clear the puck.
+The forechecking Emerson skated behind the goal, grabbing the puck out of midair from Belfour's clearing attempt with his hand, and with the puck cupped in his glove, skated towards the unguarded Chicago net and dropped the puck in the crease.
+Referee Denis Morel signaled for a good goal.
+Upon review of the play, the Jets' goal judge did not see the puck cross the line, and when video review proved inconclusive in determining a goal, Morel let his original call stand, resulting in a 1–0 victory for the Jets, despite intense protests from Blackhawks players and coach Darryl Sutter.
+In the years since his retirement, Emerson admits that the goal should not have counted and claims that following the play, the Jets team had faked a goal celebration to attempt and sell the erroneous call.

-Emerson played two seasons in Hartford, then moved along with the franchise as it became the Carolina Hurricanes in the 1997–98 season.
+He would play one more season with the Jets before leaving for the Hartford Whalers before the 1995–96 season.
+Emerson played two seasons in Hartford, then moved along with the franchise as it relocated to become the Carolina Hurricanes in the 1997–98 season.
 During the 1998–99 season, Emerson became a member of the Chicago Blackhawks.
 Later in the same season, the Blackhawks traded him to the Ottawa Senators in exchange for Chris Murray.

 Emerson joined the expansion Atlanta Thrashers in the 1999–2000 season, and played 58 games with them.
 He was traded late in the season, along with Kelly Buchberger, to the Los Angeles Kings in exchange for Donald Audette and Frantisek Kaberle.
 Emerson would remain with the Kings until retiring following the 2001–02 season.

 Emerson appeared in 771 NHL games in his career, scoring 195 goals and adding 293 assists.
 He also appeared in 40 Stanley Cup playoff games, scoring seven goals and recording 15 assists.

 Emerson was hired by the Los Angeles Kings as a video and player development consultant and, after 2 seasons, was promoted to assistant coach/development coordinator on August 4, 2008.
 He is currently Director of Player Personnel for the Kings.